 Proving a disability to receive benefits from the Social Security Administration (SSA) can be difficult.
 The SSA evaluates disability claims using its own medical experts and claims examiners.
-Just because your personal doctor says you cannot work full time or you are disabled does not necessarily mean the SSA will agree with your doctors or you.
+Just because your personal doctor says you cannot work full time or you believe that you are disabled does not necessarily mean the SSA will agree with your doctors or with you.

 To meet the SSA’s definition of disability, you must meet the following requirements:

 - You must have a physical or mental impairment;

 - The impairment must prevent you from doing any substantial gainful work; and

 - The disability must be expected to last, or have lasted, at least 12 months, or it must be expected to result in death.

 The basic rule regarding disability is that the condition preventing you from working must be a medical one, meaning that it can be discovered and described by doctors and proved by acceptable clinical and laboratory diagnostic techniques such as x-rays, MRI or clinical examinations.
 In other words, the SSA will not rely only on your description of your symptoms and limitations.
 To prove you have a medically determinable condition, you will need medical records from a doctor, hospital or clinic where you have been treated, describing the medical condition that prevents you from working, stating how the medical condition limits you, and stating that your disability is expected to last for 12 months or result in your death.
 You must have medical treatment and continue to have medical treatment to prove your disability.